avinashupadhya99/DharaBot/README.md

 ### Developer Documentation

-Steps to run the bot on your workspace/locally -
+Steps to run the bot on your workspace/locally (Note that you will need a publically available port, use a VPS VM if available)

 1. Create a new Workspace or log onto your existing Workspace in a browser and go to the [Slack API Control Panel](https://api.slack.com/apps).
 Click on **Create New App**.
 2. Name it as *DharaBot* and click on Create App.